ACADEMIC INFORMATION

-The Universidad Politécnica de Madrid offers 52 bachelor’s degrees, 67 official master’s degrees and 45 doctoral programmes adapted to the EHEA.
-UPM offers 35 internationally accredited degree programmes (EUR-ACE, EURO-INF, ABET, NAAB).
+The Universidad Politécnica de Madrid offers offers 56 accredited single and joint bachelor’s degree programmes, 100 master’s degree programmes and 44 PhD programmes.
+Its degree programmes are highly rated by industry.
+UPM offers 65 internationally accredited degree programmes (EUR-ACE, EURO-INF, ABET, NAAB).

-Bachelor’s degrees: Bachelor’s degree programmes are designed to prepare students to undertake professional activities.
-Curriculums leading to a bachelor’s degree have 240 credits to be earned over four years.
-These courses will conclude with the preparation and public defence of a final-year project worth from six to 30 ECTS credits.
+Bachelor’s degreesUPM’s bachelor’s degree programmes are composed of 240 ECTS[1] credits to be earned over four years.
+These programmes conclude with the preparation and public defence of a final-year project worth from six to 30 ECTS credits.
+Some undergraduate degree courses are taught in English.

-Master’s degrees: Master’s degree programmes are designed to prepare graduates for advanced professional activities and target academic and professional specialisation and research.
-Curriculums leading to a master’s degree will comprise from 60 to 120 ECTS credits divided over one or two years.
+Master’s degreesUPM’s master’s degree are composed of from 60 to 120 ECTS credits divided over one or two years.
 Programmes conclude with the preparation and public defence of a master’s final project worth from six to 30 ECTS credits.
+Some master’s degree programmes are taught in English.

 The Spanish grading system is a decimal system from 0 to 10.
 These grades are accompanied on the transcript by a non-numerical grade.
-A minimum grade of 5 is required to pass a subject.
-Students are required to pass a final written or oral exam in order to pass most subjects.
-Students who fail an end-of-semester exam will have the chance to resit the exam in the July exam sessions.
+A minimum grade of 5 is required to pass a course.
 0 – 4.9: Suspenso (SS) – Fail 5.0 – 6.9: Aprobado (AP) – Pass 7.0 – 8.9: Notable (NT) – Very Good 9.0 – 10: Sobresaliente (SB) – Excellent.
 A distinction of Matrícula de Honor (with honours) may be awarded to the best students who have attained the grade of Sobresaliente (Excellent).
-Students are entitled to enrol free of charge in one subject in the following academic year for every Matricula de Honor distinction that they attain.
-Under the ECTS credit system, a student’s outcomes are accredited by a grade.
-In the EHEA, it is good practice to include a reference to the ECTS, where students are graded on a statistical basis.
-UPM issues an academic transcript stating ECTS grades.
+Students who fail a course will have the chance to sit an exam in the July exam sessions.

 Grade